millsapjohn/chantx/README.md

 - \': accentus (placed above staff)
 - v: right virga (vertical line attached to right edge of neume)
 - V: left virga (vertical line attached to left edge of neume)
-- e: episema (horizontal line above neume)
+- e: horizontal episema (line)
+- E: vertical episema (line)

 These "decorative" marks always follow directly after the neume they affect.
-For example, adding a right virga to the first neume in a tied group might be indicated like so: `Al([5v65])`.
+For example, adding a right virga to the first neume in a tied group might be indicated like so: `Al((5v65))`.

 NOTE: at this time, chantx is not "opinionated" about assigning common marks to certain neumes.
 For example, in many chants, it is common to have a left virga attached to the first neume in a clivis.
 At this time, chantx does not add such virgae by default.

-### General Approach to Conventions

-Building on the above, chantx at this time is not strongly opinionated about most conventions, and will let you do things that are "wrong".
-For example, adding a dot to a rhombus is unheard-of in plainchant, but chantx will happily let you do so if you desire.
-The only exceptions at this time are for things that are hard to render.
-For example, you cannot put a rhombus in a torculus, because there is no good way to render such an annotation.
+Similarly, chantx will not put a double bar at the end of a chant unless instructed to do so with a `(;;)` annotation.
+The only "automatic" formatting chantx will do to your chant is hyphenating between syllables, and adding line breaks where necessary.

 ### Future Improvements

-Chantx 1.0 will be somewhat limited in scope, focusing on writing the GCNT notation parsing engine and ensuring neumes render correctly on a page.
+Chantx 1.0 hopes to be feature-complete enough to render decent-looking chants that use most of the most common neumes and group types.
+However, in order to shorten development time, the initial version will be focusing on writing the GCNT notation parsing engine and ensuring neumes render correctly on a page, rather than putting together an exhaustive list of supported neumes and groups.
 Future versions of the software will (hopefully) include many additional features, such as:

 - rendering the custos at the end of lines
 - rendering decorative initial letters at the beginning of chants
+- multiple dots on a neume
+- rendering the various liquescent groups
+- control over where quarter and half bars are placed on the staff
 - support for showing/styling text annotations on the chants, such as Mode, usage, etc.

-Given that writing the parser is the most labor-intensive part of the work, future versions after 1.0 should be relatively quick in coming.
+It is to be hoped that any changes to the GCNT notation format will be backwards-compatible; i.e., any chant written with the "1.0" version of the notation system will render identically with any future versions.

+Feel free to open a feature request or discussion to ask for a neume or group you need to be added to the annotation system; however, do be aware that any such requests received prior to the release of version 1.0 will not be addressed until 1.0 is out.